Who is Juergen Teller?

 Go Sees

 Beginning in May 1998, Teller started to take pictures of his project Go Sees, taking over 462 snaps from the doorway of his studio in London, capturing the models who visited him before and after they stepped in.
-He documented all those go-sees, which as a fashion photographer, was a concept he was fascinated about, though he initially tried to evade it by visiting the agencies himself.
+He documented all those go-sees, which, as a fashion photographer, was a concept he was fascinated with, though he initially tried to evade it by visiting the agencies himself.

 I thought it was a weird idea – girls coming to see me as a man.
 I wanted to do it for one year and see what happened.
 In a way, that was my first conceptual project.

-The portraits were previously published in book-form and have been on display as part of a recent exhibition at Alison Jacques Gallery in London titled Juergen Teller: Go-Sees, Bubenreuth Kids and a Fairytale About a King.
+The portraits were previously published in book form and have been on display as part of a recent exhibition at Alison Jacques Gallery in London titled Juergen Teller: Go-Sees, Bubenreuth Kids and a Fairytale About a King.

 What the photos show